ICCF Holland

-International Child Care Fund Holland is a small non-governmental organization that supports a project in Kibaale, a small town in the south of Uganda.
+The International Child Care Fund Holland (ICCF Holland) is a small non-governmental organization that supports a project in Kibaale, a small town in the south of Uganda.
 The project aims at helping AIDS victims.
+The organization is scheduled to be dissolved by the end of 2025.

+Organization

 In this poor area of Africa, many adults are infected with HIV.
-When they die, the children are left behind.
-At the project they receive the support they need.
-Education is provided at the school (nursery, primary, secondary, vocational).
-A clinic provides the only affordable medical help in the area.
+When they die, their children are left behind.
+The project provides these children with the support they need.
+Education is provided at various levels; nursery, primary, secondary, and vocational.
+It also operates a clinic, which provides the only affordable medical care in the area.

 Stichting ICCF Holland is registered in Venlo, the Netherlands.
 All the work is done by volunteers, which makes it possible to send 99% of the donated money to the project.
 Donors may sponsor a child or make a one-time donation.

+Bram Moolenaar, the author of the text editor Vim, founded ICCF Holland and served as its treasurer until his death in 2023.
+Following Moolenaar's death, the organization's small team of two volunteers decided to dissolve the foundation and transfer its activities and sponsorships to its sister charity, Kuwasha.
+The dissolution is planned to be finalized by the end of 2025.

-Bram Moolenaar, author of the text editor Vim, is the founder and treasurer of ICCF Holland.
-Vim is free software, released under a charityware license that encourage users to contribute to ICCF and help children in Uganda.
+Vim is free software, released under a charityware license that encouraged users to contribute to ICCF and help children in Uganda.
 A message to this effect appears every time Vim is started without a file.